thebadcc/mfer-builder/README.md

 </body>
 ```

-Add the mfer wrapper to your HTML:
+Add the content holder and mfer wrapper to your HTML:

 ```
 <div class="html-content-holder"></div>